 Kitten Season can then fade into memory, and we can go back to enjoying or complaining about summer!

 Kittens are born blind, deaf, unable to get up and completely reliant on mom for survival.
 During their first few weeks of life, their eyes open and their tiny ears, which have been tucked away since birth, unfurl like the sails on a ship.
 While these babies start off small and vulnerable, they grow up fast.
 Ten weeks after birth, they are ready to leave for their loving adoptive homes.

 Check out this chart (http://4fi8v2446i0sw2rpq2a3fg51-wpengine.netdna-ssl.com/wp-content/uploads/2016/06/Kitten-Progression-FINAL.pdf) and read more from Alley Cat Allies on the daily growth and development of a new-born kitten (https://www.alleycat.org/resources/kitten-progression/)

-Tell us about your kitten adoption story in the comments below.
+Please share your kitten adoption stories in the comments below!